ArctosDB/documentation-wiki/_documentation/taxonomy.markdown

-If another publication declares "*Some critterrrr*" is not a valid taxon, biological distinction, etc., then "Some critterrrr" may still be a useful taxon name to include in Arctos for discovery purposes, even though it’s an obvious misspelling of a name.
+If another publication declares "*Some critterrrr*" is not a valid taxon, biological distinction, etc., then "Some critterrrr" may still be a useful taxon name to include in Arctos for discovery purposes, even though it’s an obvious misspelling of a rejected name.
 In short, if a name might be useful in discovering specimens, it should be included in Arctos.
 Remarks, annotated taxon relationships, [taxon status](https://arctos.database.museum/info/ctDocumentation.cfm?table=CTTAXON_STATUS) and links to publications should be used to clarify.